When Mitel acquired ShoreTel for $530 million in late 2017, we started hearing a lot of questions about Mitel Connect.

 What Is the Mitel Connect?

 The Mitel Connect Client runs on mobile devices and provides a complete suite of UCC functionality for your workforce.
 Mitel offers three types of products – MiCloud Connect which provides robust hybrid or in the cloud communication collaboration services, MiBusiness which offers an onsite option, and MiCloud Flex which provides a private cloud alternative for more advanced enterprise features that live onsite, under your administrative care and in the cloud with advanced applications and collaboration functionality.
-Connect as a platform aims to remove friction in business communications, and bring together

 This new version of the Mitel Connect replaces the existing the former ShoreTel Onsite, Hybrid and Cloud offering all under one umbrella.